Be ‘Secondary School Ready’

-Starting secondary School can be very daunting for an 11-year-old and their parents and carers.
-At The Cotswold School we understand this and please be rest assured, we have an incredibly experienced group of teachers and support staff, working together, to ensure that Year 6 pupils settle comfortably into Year 7 – the transition year.
+Starting secondary school can be daunting for an 11-year-old and their parents and carers.
+At The Cotswold School our experienced group of teachers and support staff, working together, ensure that Year 6 pupils settle comfortably into Year 7 – the transition year.

-Following the SATs, teaching staff visit all of our larger local Primary Schools.
+Also in the Summer term, teaching staff visit all of our larger local primary schools.
 They talk to the Year 6 teachers and to the children.

-Those children who are coming up to The Cotswold School in small groups of ones or twos are usually invited to the school for an additional morning to get to know each other and more about The Cotswold School.
-We know this works well for these children.
+Those children who are coming up to The Cotswold School in small groups of ones or twos are usually invited to the school for an additional morning to get to know each other.

-The transition process continues well into September when the children start as Year 7 pupils.
-They will have Year 8 mentors looking after them and ‘showing them the ropes’ and a residential trip is planned for the second or third week of the term so teachers, Heads of Year, and pupils can really get to know each other.
+The transition process continues well into September when the children start as Year 7 students.
+Year 8 mentors look after them and a residential trip is planned early into the term so teachers, Heads of Year, and students can really get to know each other.

 Starting a new school can be exciting but it can also cause worries.
 Talking things through will help explore all the challenges ahead.

 Get involved!
 The Cotswold School has a well-developed enrichment programme of clubs and trips, to help children have fun and get to know each other.

 Encourage your child to plan what they will need for the next day, the night before.